 The NCLD and LD.org - A Website for Children and Families with Learning Disabilities

 Synopsis: The National Center for Learning Disabilities gives parents professionals and individuals with learning disabilities an incredible amount of information.
+The National Center for Learning Disabilities (NCLD) works to ensure that America's fifteen million children, teenagers, and adults who experience learning disabilities have opportunities to succeed in school, work, and life.

 Main DigestThe National Center for Learning Disabilities (NCLD) works to ensure that America's fifteen million children, teenagers, and adults who experience learning disabilities have opportunities to succeed in school, work, and life.